webiny/docs.webiny.com/docs/deep-dive/scaffolding/your-first-scaffold-plugin.md

 We have good news: this is completely possible and easy to accomplish using our [Plugins system](/docs/deep-dive/plugins-crash-course).

 # Alright, how do I do it?
 First of all, you have to update the `/webiny.root.js` file found in your project's root with your new plugin.
+Plugins referenced here are mainly resolved using [node module resolution](https://nodejs.org/api/modules.html).

 In this example, we'll create a **local package** called **sampleScaffoldScript**.

 You may also use **globally installed packages** and, if you're willing to go as far as to write gross, indecent yet quick **inline** hacky plugins, we've made sure that's possible too.